equinix/terraform-equinix-metal-multiarch-k8s/README.md

 terraform apply -target=module.node_pool_gpu_green
 ```

-you can manage this pool discretely from your mixed-architecture pools created with the `node_pool` module above.
+You can manage this pool discretely from your mixed-architecture pools created with the `node_pool` module above.